hl7au/au-fhir-core/input/pagecontent/general-guidance.md

    * define support for specific identifiers, (e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) `Patient.identifier` is sliced to define support for IHI, Medicare Card Number, and DVA Number)
    * define support for recognised clinical concepts, (e.g. [AU Core Body Weight](StructureDefinition-au-core-bodyweight.html) `Observation.code` is sliced to identify the agreed LOINC and SNOMED CT codes that identify the concept)

-Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.
+Slices are defined as open (i.e. `slicing.rules` is `open`) so that downstream IGs and applications can add additional patterns where required, provided the AU Core profile constraints are met.

 Patterns and fixed values are used to define support for recognised clinical concepts:
 * Pattern is the preferred primary mechanism to represent "at least the following" for coded repeating elements (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) applies pattern to specify that at least one instance of `Observation.code` needs to have `Observation.code.coding.code`="1747861000168109" and `Observation.code.coding.system`="http://snomed.info/sct").
-* Fixed values are used in slices to define an additional recognised clinican concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").
+* Fixed values are used in slices to define an additional recognised clinical concept (e.g. [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) defines an optional slice of `Observation.code` as `Observation.code.coding.code`="72166-2" and `Observation.code.coding.system`="http://loinc.org").

 <div class="stu-note" markdown="1">
 Some AU Core profiles include slicing with a discriminator of type 'pattern' which is deprecated in R5+.
 For future compatibility, it is under consideration to use type=value with a pattern[x] instead.